Camp Beauregard

 Camp Beauregard is a Louisiana National Guard installation located northeast of Pineville, Louisiana, primarily in Rapides Parish, but also extending northward into Grant Parish.
 It is operated and owned by the Louisiana National Guard as one of their main training areas.
+From October 2023 to July 2025, the installation was named Louisiana National Guard Training Center Pineville.

 The current base covers 12500 acre and is home to many different units and elements of the Louisiana Army National Guard.
 The camp was originally named for Louisiana native and Confederate General Pierre Gustave Toutant Beauregard.
 Camp Beauregard was one of ten U.S. Army installations named for former Confederate Generals.